-- Health: If a spouse is young, healthy and emotionally stable, they may be granted less alimony than expected, as it is assumed that the individual could potentially care for themselves, if need be.
+- Health: If a spouse is young, healthy, and emotionally stable, he or she may be granted less alimony than expected, as it is assumed that individual could potentially care for him or herself, if need be.

 - History of violence: "Any history or pattern of family violence" plays into the determination of spousal maintenance.

 There is a cap on how much money can be awarded each month through spousal support in Texas.
 No spouse shall receive more than $5,000 a month or 20% of the average monthly incomes of the obligor, whichever is less.

 When Do Spousal Support/Alimony Payments End?